trendscenter/gift/GroupICATv4.0c/demo/gift_group_analysis/README.md

 # **Conclusion** <a name="secConc"></a>

 We are happy if GIFT-BIDS can deem helpful in your work.
 Hopefully, this demo made you step closer to utilizing GIFT in your analyses, thus reducing computational burden and processing time.

-## Please cite GIFT

-If you have used GIFT in your work, please cite:

 # References <a name="secRef"></a>